 Guess that Vitamin

 Two words.
 Got milk?
 This nutrient is associated with this popular ad campaign.
-Besides helping to keep our bones healthy, it has many other vital functions in the body.
-Is drinking milk and consuming dairy products the only way to get enough of this essential nutrient?
+Besides keeping our bones healthy, it has many other vital functions in the body.
 (Read on to find out!)

 What is Calcium and Why Do We Care?